apache/allura/pyforge/docs/platform.rst

 * A robust and flexible permissions system
 * Access to a real-time event publishing system

-What's in a plugin?
+What's in a tool?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The most basic app plugin consists of a few things:
+The most basic app tool consists of a few things:

 * A controller object (instantiated per request)
 * Template files (optional)
 * UI Widgets (optional)
 * Extensions to existing Artifacts (optional)
 * New Artifact types (optional)
-* Event listener plugins (optional)
+* Event listener tools (optional)
 * Event publisher (optional)

 Users/groups and Permissions